Herat State

 In 1793, Timur Shah Durrani died and Mahmud Shah took control of Herat, making the town and the surrounding region independent.
 In 1801, the principality was revived by Firuz al-Din Mirza.
 Herat was prosperous under his reign in spite of multiple invasions by Qajar Iran.
 In 1818, Mahmud and later Kamran Shah took over, attempting to keep the region stable as a buffer region between the Barakzais and Qajars.
 However, the region was devastated by constant infighting and further Iranian invasions.

 The Iranian invasion of 1837 weakened the principality, eventually allowing Yar Mohammad Khan Alakozai to overthrow Kamran, the last ruler in 1842, and expand the principality's borders towards the Chahar Wilayat, Aimaq territory, and Lash-Joveyn.
 With his death in 1851 the principality began to decline due to a series of incompetent rulers as well as a civil war and an Iranian invasion in 1856.

 The weakening of the principality allowed the Barakzai State to intervene and besiege Herat.
 Ultimately they were able to capture the city on May 27, 1863, ending Herat's existence as an independent state.

+Etymology

+The name Herat comes from the ancient region of Haraiva (Old Persian).
+In Achaemenid inscriptions under Darius I, it appeared as Haraiva, meaning roughly “the land of water/wealth”, likely referring to the Hari River.